Academic Catalog

 3.0 hours lecture

-This course focuses on the ethnographic study of Latin American cultures.
-Students learn how various Latin American nation-states emerged and changed from the pre-Colombian period to today.
+In this course, students draw on ethnographic, ethnohistorical, and archaeological studies to learn how Latin American cultures emerged and changed from the pre-Colombian period to today.
 Specific topics may include: colonialism, revolution, social movements, race, ethnicity, indigenous peoples, inequality, gender, health, religion, globalization, and popular culture.
-Throughout, we consider similarities and differences among the cultures of Latin America.(CSU/UC) (AA/AS-D, CSU-D, IGETC-4)
+Throughout, we consider similarities and differences among the cultures of Latin America.
+(CSU/UC) (AA/AS-4, CSU-D, IGETC-4, Cal-GETC-4)

 ANTH-140